Polished programs that give your audience real takeaways — not fluff.

 How to read the situation, choose distance and angles, and build stronger images ethically—so behavior stays natural and your photos get better.

-Live feedback on member images plus a next-step action plan so everyone leaves with a clear path to improve.
+Live feedback on member images plus a next-step action plan.
 Great as a standalone evening or paired with a presentation.

 Field exercises and in-the-moment coaching so members see instant improvements in framing, balance, and storytelling.
-Ideal for clubs with access to a park or outdoor space.
+Ideal for clubs with park or outdoor space.

-Culling, consistency, and finishing touches—from organizing files to export settings.
-Bring a laptop and leave with a repeatable workflow.
+Culling, consistency, and finishing touches — from organizing files to export.
+Bring a laptop; leave with a repeatable workflow.

-Bring a laptop: hands-on prompts, workflow templates, and real use cases so members can integrate AI into learning, planning, and editing without the hype.
+Bring a laptop: hands-on prompts, workflow templates, and real use cases so members integrate AI into learning, planning, and editing — without the hype.

 - • Presentation only (45–90 min)